Guest Post by Louis Toms (owner of Carolina Comic Geek, a Pinterest board which catalogs birthdays of anime, cartoon, comic, and manga characters).

 - First Appearance: Cowboy Bebop, Ep.
 1 “Asteroid Blues” (1998)

 Saddle up partner!
 June’s top pick is an intergalactic bounty hunter or “cowboy,” Spike Spiegel.
 A Martian-born bounty hunter, our protagonist traverses the solar system alongside the crew of the Bebop in search of bounties.

 Cowboy Bebop is an iconic anime series with amazing characters.
 This is a worthy accomplishment as Spike Spiegel’s personality usurps our expectations for a lead anime character.
-A chain smoker, he wonders aimlessly through life in search for atonement.
+A chain smoker, he wonders aimlessly through life in search of atonement.
 Looking past the surface perceptions, Spike’s journey of penance is similar to that of Odysseus in Homer’s Odyssey.
-His redemption trek endears the character to fans, which is evident in that Spike Spiegel is our top vote getter for June.
+His redemption trek endears the character to fans, which is evident in that Spike Spiegel is our top vote-getter for June.

 Hey, everyone, I’m Louis or Carolina Comic Geek as I’m known by my Pinterest subscribers.
 A longtime anime fan, my first introduction was with Genesis Climber MOSPEADA.
 I enjoy writing and honestly was stoked to be a guest writer for 9 Tailed Kitsune.